latent-to/taohash/README.md

 ## Miner Requirements
 To run a TaoHash miner, you will need:
 - A Bittensor wallet
-- Bitcoin mining hardware (ASICs, GPUs, etc.) OR access to remote hashrate
+- Bitcoin mining hardware (ASICs, GPUs, etc.) OR access to remote hashrate (NiceHash, MiningRigRentals)
 - Python 3.9 or higher
-- Any BTC Miner software capable of pointing hashrate to a mining pool

-### Optional (for advanced features):
+### Optional (for miner proxy usage):
-- Redis server (for miner script persistence)
-- Docker & Docker Compose (for proxy setup)
+- Docker & Docker Compose
-- Braiins Farm Proxy (for minimum difficulty and traffic routing)

 ## Validator Requirements
 To run a TaoHash validator, you will need: